 Anthropology

 Anthropology is the holistic study of humankind in all of its diversity.
-American anthropology consists of four overlapping fields: Biological anthropology examines human biological variation and its evolution over time; socio-cultural anthropology focuses on the ways in which a group’s patterns of ideas, beliefs, norms, values, and worldviews (what anthropologists define as “culture”) inform their behavior; archaeology utilizes the archaeological and historic record (artifacts, ecofacts, documents) to better understand the human past and its relationship with the environment; and, linguistic anthropology focuses on the bio-cultural aspects of language and communication.
+American anthropology consists of four overlapping fields: Biological anthropology examines human biological variation and its evolution over time; socio-cultural anthropology focuses on the ways in which a group’s patterns of ideas, beliefs, norms, values, and worldviews (what anthropologists define as “culture”) inform their behavior; archaeology utilizes the environmental and historic records (artifacts, ecofacts, documents) to better understand the human past; and, linguistic anthropology focuses on the bio-cultural aspects of language and communication.

 Our program explores the fascinating world of what makes us human and introduces the exciting practice of being an anthropologist.
 We prepare students equally for graduate education in the social sciences and for a range of careers for which understanding and negotiating cultural diversity is key—from medicine to law, and from business to consulting.
 Most importantly, our program is dedicated to producing well-rounded graduates who are ready to participate in an increasingly global society.

-Faculty expertise spans the globe and encompasses health and nutrition research; archaeology, tourism, and museums; human and non-human primate evolution; sustainable food systems; early Native American societies; drug policy, immigration, and collective memory studies.
-Through coursework, research experiences, field schools, study abroad, and career-focused internships, faculty engage with students to explore timely issues such as health inequalities, the treatment of migrants on our borders, persistent stereotyping, cultural appropriation, climate change, conservation and sustainability, and the cultural meanings invested in monuments.
+Faculty expertise spans the globe and encompasses health and nutrition research; archaeology, tourism, and museums; human and non-human primates; sustainable food systems; early Native American societies; urban life; and documentary film-making.
+Through coursework, research experiences, field schools, study abroad, and career-focused internships, faculty engage with students to explore timely issues such as health inequalities, cultural heritage preservation, climate change impacts, conservation and sustainability, and the cultural meanings invested in monuments and landscapes.

 Anthropology for Today's World